-Recurrence/Relapse - Cancer that returns after a period of improvement and/or a time in which it could not be detected.63
+Recurrence/Relapse - Cancer that returns after a period of improvement and/or a time in which it could not be detected.65

 Response Evaluation Criteria in Solid Tumors (RECIST) criteria - A standardized set of rules used to measure how well a cancer patient responds to treatment.
 The criteria are used to evaluate whether tumors shrink, stay the same, or get larger.
 Response is characterized as a complete response (CR), a partial response (PR), progressive disease (PD), and stable disease (SD).
-At least one solid tumor, measurable on x-rays, CT scans, or MRI scans, must be present to use RECIST criteria.63 In ovarian cancer, RECIST guidelines are often used to determine PFS endpoints.64
+At least one solid tumor, measurable on x-rays, CT scans, or MRI scans, must be present to use RECIST criteria.65 In ovarian cancer, RECIST guidelines are often used to determine PFS endpoints.66

-- Measurable disease The presence of at least one measurable lesion (minimum size of 10mm by CT scan).65 - Complete response The disappearance of all target lesions.
-Any pathological lymph nodes must have decreased to < 10 mm.65 In ovarian cancer, the tumor marker CA-125 assists with determining complete or partial response.65 - Partial response At least a 30% decrease in the sum of diameters of target lesions from baseline.65 - Progressive disease A minimum increase of 20% of the sum of diameters in the target lesion(s) and an absolute increase of at least 5mm or the appearance of one or more new lesions.65
+- Complete response The disappearance of all target lesions.
+Any pathological lymph nodes must have decreased to < 10 mm.67 In ovarian cancer, the tumor marker CA-125 assists with determining complete or partial response.67 - Measurable disease The presence of at least one measurable lesion (minimum size of 10mm by CT scan).67 - Partial response At least a 30% decrease in the sum of diameters of target lesions from baseline.67

+I Progressive disease - A minimum increase of 20% of the sum of diameters in the target lesion(s) and an absolute increase of at least 5mm or the appearance of one or more r new lesions.
+67